Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

-The effective sample sizes for a chain of length \(M = 1000\) for inference about each of the \(2^4 = 16\) model probabilities are presented in Table \ref{tab:m_eff}.
+For both BwTNLV and BwTNML methods, effective sample sizes for a chain of length \(M = 1000\) for inference about each of the \(2^4 = 16\) model probabilities are presented in Table \ref{tab:m-eff}.
 These range from \(304.57\) to \(1229.39\) for BwTNML, while BwTNLV only yields between \(65.05\) and \(132.61\) effective draws.
-Thus, BwTNLV would require at least \(4.7\) times as many iterations to be run of the MCMC chain in order to achieve the same amount of effective information about the posterior distribution.
-For this reason, consistent with the ACF results in Figure \ref{fig:acf}, BwTNLV does not seem to be an effective method for fitting the RBM if computing resources are at all limited.
+Thus, BwTNLV would require at least \(4.7\) times as many iterations of the MCMC chain to be run in order to achieve the same amount of effective information about the posterior distribution.
+For this reason, consistent with the ACF results in Figure \ref{fig:acf}, BwTNLV does not seem to be an effective method for fitting the RBM, though computing resources can hinder use of the alternative BwTNML involving marginalization of hidden variables.

-Figure \ref{fig:fitting_plot} shows the posterior probability of each possible \(\boldsymbol v \in \{-1,1\}^4\) after fitting the RBM model in the two ways detailed in this section (excluding BwTNLV).
+Figure \ref{fig:fitting-plot} shows the posterior probability of each possible \(\boldsymbol v \in \{-1,1\}^4\) after fitting the RBM model according to method 1 (BwTPLV using trick prior) and method 3 (BwTNML) (excluding method 2 (BwTNLV) that seeks the same posterior as method 3) .
 The black vertical lines show the true probabilities of each image based on the parameters used to generate the training set while the red vertical lines show the empirical distribution for the training set of \(5,000\) vectors.
 From these posterior predictive checks, it is evident that BwTNML produces the best fit to the data.
-However, this method requires a marginalization step to obtain the probability function of visible observations alone, which is infeasible for a model with \(\nh\) of any real size.
+Furthermore, along with the discussion of Section \ref{model-fitting}, Figure \ref{fig:fitting-plot} also shows that it can be undesirable to seek to perfectly re-create an empirical distribution in fitting RBM models (i.e., true model probabilities may differ substantially).
+The priors in the BwTNML method constrain the RBM model fit to avoid replication of the empirical distribution and better estimate the underlying true data generating probabilities.
+However, this method requires a marginalization step to obtain the probability function of visible observations alone, which is unfeasible for a model with \(\nh\) of any real size.

+An alternative possibility to using MCMC to approximate the posterior for Bayesian inference in a RBM model is to use variational methods for approximation of the posterior (Salimans, Kingma, and Welling 2015).
+The advantage to using variational methods would be computational scalability, but the disadvantages are potentially numerous.
+Namely, the lack of theoretical guarantees of convergence to a global optimum (Blei, Kucukelbir, and McAuliffe 2017) and the difficulty of assessing how closely approximated the posterior is (Yao et al. 2018) are of concern.
+These two issues show potential difficulties in using variational Bayes methods for interval estimation at present.